 Burning calories is one of the most common goals for anyone engaging in an everyday fitness routine, especially when hopeful weight loss is involved.
 Weight loss and burned calories go hand-in-hand; someone who burns more calories than they consume will ultimately lose weight.

 When it comes to rowing, there’s no doubt about the fact that this exercise burns calories.
-A rowing machine mimics the motion that is involved in rowing a boat, and it’s able to target the upper body, lower body, and core while the body continuously moves backwards and forwards.
+A high quality rowing machine mimics the motion that is involved in rowing a boat, and it’s able to target the upper body, lower body, and core while the body continuously moves backwards and forwards.